 Visits to Forman Vineyard are strictly by appointment and are for serious wine enthusiasts and collectors.
 While priced accordingly for the high quality and hands on work that goes into making these wines, they are certainly not priced like some of the regional ‘cult’ wines.

-With a production of only 3000 cases per year there is not a lot of wine to go around.
-Much of it is distributed directly through their mailing list.
-Locally however, they do have excellent distribution and are found in a number of restaurants in the Napa Valley as well as several wine shops including the St. Helena Wine Center (located in downtown St. Helena).
-In additional they have select distribution overseas including in parts of Europe and Asia.
+Most of the Forman production of is distributed directly through their mailing list.
+Locally however, they do have limited distribution and are found in a number of restaurants in Napa Valley as well as several wine shops including the Oakville Grocery.
+In additional they have limited distribution overseas including in parts of Europe and Asia.

 For more information, to join the Forman mailing list or to schedule a tasting, visit: www.formanvineyard.com